Kroger Field: Renovations

 Both ends of the stadium were enclosed in 1999 and 40 suites were added, 10 in each corner of the stadium, resulting in a symmetrical oval bowl seating 67,530.
 The total cost of the expansion was $27.6 million.
 Seating adjustments over the next decade brought capacity to 67,942.
 During the 1999 season, Kentucky's average home attendance for football games was 67,756.
 Attendance for the game against Tennessee that year was 71,022, which remained the record attendance until the Wildcats' 2007 game against Florida drew 71,024.
 For much of the next decade, Wildcat football games frequently attracted crowds in excess of 70,000.

 The University of Kentucky announced an audio and video upgrade to the stadium in July 2011.
 These upgrades included two LED video boards each measuring approximately 37 ft high by 80 ft wide (2,960 square feet), making each display the 20th-largest scoreboard in the country.
 Combined, the 5,920 sqft make the new video boards one of the largest scoreboard systems in the country.
 Additionally, a new custom audio system and over 1,800 linear sq/ft of video ribbon board were implemented by September 10, 2011.
 The approximate cost of the upgrades totaled close to $6 million.

 The stadium underwent a $110 million renovation in 2015.
 The renovation included a new press box, loge box seats, club seats, recruiting room, suites, concourses, bathrooms, lights, and exterior facade while reducing capacity to around 61,000.
 The project was completed before the start of the 2015 season.
 It was referred to as "The New Commonwealth Stadium".
 On May 1, 2017, the university, along with marketing partner JMI Sports, announced the stadium's name change to Kroger Field, part of a 12-year, $1.85 million per year naming rights deal with Cincinnati-based retailer Kroger.
 This agreement makes the University of Kentucky the first school in the Southeastern Conference to enter into a corporate partnership for the naming rights to their football stadium.

+In 2022, as part of a $30 million athletics facilities project, new video boards were installed measuring 37 feet (11m) high by 100 feet (30m) wide, along with significant upgrades to the adjacent Nutter Field House, the team's indoor practice facility.
+In 2023, a new turf playing surface was installed, replacing the existing one installed in 2015.
+In 2024, as part of another $7 million upgrade, new video ribbon boards and LED stadium lights were installed, the latter of which allows for light shows to be performed during breaks and after scores, enhancing the fan experience.